 The Network Data Analytics Function (NWDAF) with roaming exchange capability, i.e. the V-RE-NWDAF or H-RE-NWDAF, provides data information related to roaming UE(s) to NF service consumers.

-The Network Data Analytics Function (NWDAF) allows NF service consumers to subscribe to and unsubscribe from one-time, periodic notification or notification when an event is detected.
+The Network Data Analytics Function (NWDAF) allows NF service consumers to subscribe (or update subscription) to and unsubscribe from one-time, periodic notification or notification when an event is detected.

 *** 4th Change ***